SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 .. ``

-3. Inefficient Filtering
+3. Inefficient filtering
 --------------------------------

 When running statements, SQream DB tries to avoid reading data that is not needed for the statement by :ref:`skipping chunks<chunks_and_extents>`.

 If statements do not include efficient filtering, SQream DB will read a lot of data off disk.
 In some cases, you need the data and there's nothing to do about it.
 However, if most of it gets pruned further down the line, it may be efficient to skip reading the data altogether by using the :ref:`metadata<metadata_system>`.

-Identifying the Situation
+Identifying the situation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We consider the filtering to be inefficient when the ``Filter`` node shows that the number of rows processed is less